jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **The Power of Stories**: Aristotle's Poetics, and especially David Mamet's On Directing Film.
 Learning storytelling so darn well, it's layers and components, characters and motivations, is what I used to intepret Hegelian dialectics.
 I'm writing "How to See the Matrix" using these tools.
 It's much more detailed analysis of all this stuff.

-**Ruling philosophy**: comes from Aristotle's regmine.
+**Ruling philosophy**: comes from Aristotle's regime.
 Regime is the form of government or the set of rules, cultural or social norms, etc. that regulate the operation of a government or institution and its interactions with society.
 Aristotle noted  the forms of government are democracy, oligarchy, aristocracy, monarchy.
 The supreme right to judge and decide is with with either a part or the whole of one or other of these governing powers; which together make up a socieyt's regmine or ruling philosophy.

 A Democracy is a form of government under which the citizens distribute the offices of state among themselves, whereas under oligarchy there is a property qualification, under aristocracy one of education.
 By education I mean that education which is laid down by the law; for it is those who have been loyal to the national institutions that hold office under an aristocracy.
 These are bound to be looked upon as 'the best men', and it is from this fact that this form of government has derived its name ('the rule of the best').
 Monarchy, as the word implies, is a rule which one man has authority over all.
 There are two forms of monarchy: kingship, which is limited by prescribed conditions, and 'tyranny', which is not limited by anything.